for the Gnome2 file-manager

 Although you can often EVENTUALLY find answers to questions on how to do specific things in the Gnome2 Nautilus file-manager via Googling, I often forget how I did something --- how to get to a GUI interface window, what configuration file was edited, what changes were made to fix a problem, etc.

 A lot of information found via web searches is out of date, so it is often necessary to try several things before finding a working solution.
-After reading about several different ways (often wrong ways) to do something, it becomes difficult to remember what actually worked.
+After reading about several different ways (often wrong or did-not-work ways) to do something, it becomes difficult to remember what actually worked.

 These notes are mainly for my own reference --- for example, when I have to update an operating system and have to re-do many of the actions I performed on an earlier release.